Scroll to top

 Terrorism

-The November 2020 terrorist attack in Vienna's inner city (near the opera house) killed four people and demonstrated that Vienna is not immune to Islamist-inspired attacks.
+The November 2020 terrorist attack in Vienna's inner city, near the main synagogue and the entertainment district, killed four people and wounded many more before the IS-linked attacker was shot by police.
 The FCDO maintains a high terrorism threat rating for Austria.
-The BVT (Austria's security intelligence service) actively monitors the threat environment.
+The DSN (Austria's reformed state security and intelligence service) actively monitors the threat environment, particularly around soft targets in the pedestrianised historic centre.

 Espionage

-Vienna has historically been one of Europe's primary espionage hubs due to its concentration of international organisations (UN, OSCE, IAEA, OPEC).
-Foreign intelligence services remain active in Vienna.
-This is relevant for executives in sensitive sectors and government officials attending Vienna-based negotiations.
+Vienna is one of Europe's primary espionage hubs, a status rooted in its Cold War role as a neutral meeting ground and reinforced by its concentration of international organisations (UN, OSCE, IAEA, OPEC).
+Foreign intelligence services maintain significant presences.
+Austria's relatively permissive legal environment for intelligence activity, provided it is not directed against Austria itself, makes the city particularly active.
+This is directly relevant for executives in sensitive sectors and officials attending Vienna-based negotiations.

 Petty Crime

-Vienna has relatively low crime rates by European capital standards.
-Pickpocketing occurs at tourist sites (Stephansdom, Schonbrunn), on the U-Bahn, and at major markets.
-Overall street crime is low.
+Vienna has low crime rates by European capital standards.
+Pickpocketing occurs at tourist sites such as Stephansdom and Schonbrunn, on the U-Bahn, and at major markets.
+Overall street crime is low and violent crime against visitors is uncommon.

 Vetted operators with direct experience in Vienna